-5.4 CONCLUSION
+5.3 CONCLUSION

-This draft policy discussion document covers a wide array of policy, institutional and administrative issues.
-The adoption of this comprehensive approach reflects mainly the complexity of the Tourism sector and the interconnectedness between policy, institutional, regulatory and administrative matters.
-While the emphasis in the document is on policy issues, the Panel has, where appropriate, made recommendations that touch other areas beyond policy.
+This White Paper covers a wide array of policy, institutional and administrative issues.
+The adoption of this comprehensive approach reflects mainly the complexity of the tourism sector and the interconnectedness between policy, institutional, regulatory and administrative matters.
+While the emphasis is on policy issues, the document has, where appropriate, made recommendations that touch other areas beyond policy.

-A thread that runs through the policy discussion document is the increasing significance of the Tourism sector for economic growth, employment creation, and identity formation.
-For a country such as South Africa with a long history of economic and social exclusion, massive joblessness, anaemic economic growth rates, and social divisions the value of a thriving

-Tourism sector has never been greater.
-The policy review as well as the proposals that are made in the document are driven fundamentally by the imperative to ensure that the Tourism sector in South Africa lives up to its promise and potential.
+A thread that runs through the policy document is the increasing significance of the tourism sector for economic growth, employment creation, and identity formation.
+For a country such as South Africa with a long history of economic and social exclusion, massive joblessness, anaemic economic growth rates, and social divisions, the value of a thriving tourism sector has never been greater.
+The policy proposals that are made in the document are driven fundamentally by the imperative to ensure that the tourism sector in South Africa lives up to its promise and potential.

 The comprehensive policy review process that was undertaken reveals that there are various factors that have prevented the sector from reaching its potential.
-These range from weak coordination across the different spheres of government as well as lack of a harmonised approach to Tourism growth and development.
+These range from weak coordination across the different spheres of government as well as lack of a harmonised approach to tourism growth and development.
 In order to address this shortcoming, the document contains bold proposals, which, if implemented fully, should lead to significant improvement.
 The policy review also identified slow transformation of the sector as one of the significant barriers to its growth and development.
 Consequently, the document contains detailed proposals on how to accelerate equity and inclusion in the sector.

-There have been major technological and other changes that have taken place in the past three decades since the 1996 White Paper on Tourism that have significant bearing for the Tourism sector.
-The advent of digital technologies has spawned new areas of business and economic activity that would have been inconceivable hardly a decade ago.
+There have been major technological and other changes that have taken place in the past three decades since the 1996 White Paper that have significant bearing for the tourism sector.
+The advent of digital technologies has spawned new areas of business and economic activity that would have been inconceivable hardly two decades ago.

 If harnessed well, these technological changes present significant opportunities for growing the sector in a manner that is inclusive and opens up access to those disadvantaged by previous regimes of exclusion and marginalisation.
-The accent of proposals as far as digitalisation is concerned is to promote essential and fair regulation that does not stifle the growth of the sector.
+The essence of proposals as far as digitalisation is concerned is to promote essential and fair regulation that does not stifle the growth of the sector.

 Most importantly, the policy outlines the proposed roles and responsibilities in line with the Constitution of the Republic.
-The policy further details specific roles and responsibilities for each spheres of government, which are largely aligned with the 1996 White Paper but also informed by the latest challenges confronting the sector.
-The policy also addresses the funding issue in line with the Constitutional regime but also highlight alternative sources of funding in light of the scarcity of resources.
+The policy further details specific roles and responsibilities for each sphere of government including private sector and community tourism organisations, which are largely aligned with the 1996 White Paper but also informed by the latest challenges confronting the sector.
+The policy also addresses the funding issue in line with the Constitutional regime but also highlights alternative sources that can be accessed through Development Finance Institutions.

-Finally, the process of policy review and development of proposals contained in this policy discussion document has been driven and informed by consultation with sector stakeholders and experts in various aspects of the sector.
-The contributions of sector stakeholders and experts is evident in the richness of the analysis in the document as well as in bold and comprehensive proposals herein contained.
-The growth, transformation and adaptation of the Tourism sector in South Africa will depend on continued engaged of all affected parties in government, the private sector, and South Africans as a whole.
+Finally, this policy review process has been informed by extensive consultation with stakeholders and experts.
+The contributions of stakeholders and experts is evident in the richness of the analysis in the document as well as in bold and comprehensive proposals herein contained.
+The growth, transformation and adaptation of the tourism sector in South Africa will depend on continued engagement of all affected parties in government, the private sector, and South Africans as a whole.